nicolaiedith1891/SoundPlayerDatasrucutres-main/SoundPlayerDatasrucutres-main/README.md

-The features that in the soundplayer it used the Circular queue to play tracks and some algorithms to search on the tracks and add a new playlist.
+The features that in the soundplayer it used the Circular queue to play tracks and some algorithms.